Disputes and other measures

-Owing to the declaration of bankruptcy brought about by the ruling of 18 November 2013 of the Court of Asti, the aforementioned combined proceedings pending against the first of the aforementioned three users was declared suspended.
-Stogit therefore initiated proceedings to prove the receivable was owed to it.
+Owing to the declaration of bankruptcy brought about by the ruling of 18 November 2013 of the Court of Asti, Stogit therefore initiated proceedings to prove the receivable was owed to it.
 On 18 March 2014, an executive order was issued including Stogit on the list of creditors and acknowledging its declared receivable in full.

 The second of the three users that owed money to Stogit was declared bankrupt by the Court of Asti with a ruling of 22 November 2013.
 Following an examination of the list of creditors, the receivable was admitted in full.

 However, the procedure for an arrangement with creditors is continuing with regard to the third user, which was approved by way of an order issued by the Court of Asti on 2 July 2014.
-An appeal against the approval decree filed by one of the creditors is pending before the Court of Appeal of Turin.
+In reference to the approval decree, against which an appeal was brought by one of the creditors, the Court of Appeal of Turin issued a ruling, confirming the approval of the arrangement with creditors.
+An appeal brought by the aforementioned creditor is currently pending before the Court of Cassation.

 Stogit filed with the Civil Court of Milan for a payment injunction provisionally enforceable against one user pursuant to Article 186-ter.